faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 - Phishing Attacks (Will Pearce)
 - LLMs (Dropbox at CAMLIS)
 - Others

-# Systems Check
+## Industry Standards

+- OWASP
+- MITRE
+- ML Framework (Adrian)

+## Demo: UFO Reporting System

-The rest of this talk will focus on answering the following questions:
+The rest of this talk will focus on addressing the following questions:

-- So where does security fit?
 - What kinds of attacks are possible?
-- And what can we do about them?
+- And what can be done about them?

-# Systems check...what system?

-In order to answer the previous questions, we need to understand how this technology is used.
+We now know how this technology is developed, but in order to answer these questions, we need to understand **how** the technology is used.
-## Demo: UFO Reporting System

-**Show how the technology is used in a sample application:**
+**Introduce the app and its practical AI/ML use cases:**

 - LLM use case (UFO Tracker)
 - DNN use case (File upload validation)
 - Getting models from Huggingface

 ## ML/AI OPs

 **Talk about the "SDLC" process for model development:**